Duxlol/Pokemeow/README.md

 # Pokemeow
 Unfinished bot to automate the discord bot called pokemeow

 !
-ONLY RUN START.PY , OTHER FILES WILL NOT WORK, ESPECIALLY NOT MAIN.PY.
+ONLY RUN START.PY OR MAIN.PY, OTHER FILES WILL NOT WORK!

 Download python [here](https://www.python.org/downloads).